mssrchapelier/tigre-parser/README.md

 java -jar tigreparser-bundle.jar input_file --output output_file
 ```

 By default, the output will include both complete (if any) and incomplete analyses; complete analyses are shown first, then the incomplete ones (the more morphemes, the closer to the top of the list).
-This may make for an excessive number of analyses to be put into the output file; you can set a **cutoff value** (a positive integer) with the `-n` / `--numanalyses` flag so that no more than this number of analyses will be returned for each word:
+This may make for an excessive number of analyses to be put into the output file; you can set a **cutoff value** (a positive integer) with the `-n` / `--numanalyses` flag to set the maximum number of analyses that will be returned for each word:
 ```
 java -jar tigreparser-bundle.jar input_file -n 5
 ```